flutter/plugins/packages/connectivity/connectivity_for_web/README.md

 ![Data on support for the netinfo feature across the major browsers from caniuse.com](https://caniuse.bitsofco.de/image/netinfo.png)

-On desktop browsers, this API only returns a very broad set of connectivity statuses (One of `'slow-2g', '2g', '3g', or '4g'`), and may *not* provide an Stream of changes.
+On desktop browsers, this API only returns a very broad set of connectivity statuses (One of `'slow-2g', '2g', '3g', or '4g'`), and may *not* provide a Stream of changes.
 Firefox still hasn't enabled this feature by default.

 **Fallback to `navigator.onLine`**